Chapter Twelve

 They had prepared the tool together—a sharp stone affixed to a wooden handle long enough for all eleven hands to grip simultaneously.
 The cave wall before them was densely marked, but they'd left one large space open.
 Waiting.

 "The hero's journey," Wenh said.
 She traced an invisible spiral in the air.
 "Twelve episodes.
-Seventy-seven years.
+Seventy-seven winters.
 Not our individual journeys—the journey of the Cave Game itself.
 The ritual as protagonist.
 The field as hero."

 She placed her hand on the tool.
 The others joined her, hands overlapping, touching, connected.